elevate0123/Insaan-aur-Aalam/Project Books - Ilm & Noor/M2/M2 Draft.md

 May Allah, by His infinite Grace and Mercy, make this our final end, and the final end of all who love Him.

 Ameen.

 ---
 ---

-Acknowledged.
-The mandate to redraft the component with a clear structure and a deeper philosophical justification is authorized.

-Here is the redrafted and finalized version of **Part A: A Note on Methodology**.

----
----